LeeWannacott/DataCamp-Projects/README.md

 # 2. Drawing flowers using Mathematics

-Explores drawing flowers, using mathematics such as the golden number; within the statistical package R.
+Explores drawing flowers, using mathematics such as the golden number; within the statistical package R. Explores Phyllotaxis.

+"Phyllotaxis
+Description: In botany, phyllotaxis or phyllotaxy is the arrangement of leaves on a plant stem.
+Phyllotactic spirals form a distinctive class of patterns in nature.
+The term was coined by Charles Bonnet to describe the arrangement of leaves on a plant."